Programme

 This session explores how KTPs can serve as powerful vehicles for impact generation within the context of REF 2029.

 Impact and knowledge exchange professionals from the Universities of Salford, Manchester, and Manchester Metropolitan University will share insights on how KTP activity can be strategically planned, tracked, and evidenced to support high-quality impact case studies.
-Drawing on good practice examples from REF 2021, the session will highlight how KTPs have contributed to successful submissions across a range of Units of Assessment.
+Drawing on good practice examples, the session will highlight how KTPs have contributed to successful submissions across a range of Units of Assessment, and will include testimonials from 3 examples of successful KTP projects that underpinned the development of REF 2021 Impact Case Studies.

 Participants will gain practical guidance on aligning KTP outputs with the REF definition of impact, selecting appropriate indicators and evidence, and embedding impact planning throughout the lifecycle of a KTP project.
 The discussion will also consider how KTP-driven impact aligns with the United Nations Sustainable Development Goals (UN SDGs) and contributes to institutional strategies, including global impact rankings.

-Speakers: Industry partners, Impact and Knowledge Exchange leads from Manchester Metropolitan University, the University of Manchester and the University of Salford.
+Speakers: Impact and Knowledge Exchange leads from Manchester Metropolitan University, the University of Manchester and the University of Salford.

-The speakers are business leaders, and experienced professionals working across knowledge exchange, research partnerships, and impact generation.
+The speakers are experienced professionals working across knowledge exchange, research partnerships, and impact generation.
 Collectively, they have supported a wide range of KTPs and impact case studies across disciplines, helping academic teams translate collaborative research into demonstrable change for REF submissions and beyond.

 The Art of Successful Collaboration